jur/juhutube/README.md

 The current selected video is in the upper left corner.

-To playback a video press the RETURN key.
-When you want to playback a playlist starting with the current selected video, press SPACE.
-If you want to play the videos in the reverse order press the R key.
+To playback a video press the RETURN key or SQUARE.
+When you want to playback a playlist starting with the current selected video, press SPACE, START or CROSS.
+If you want to play the videos in the reverse order press the R key or TRIANGLE.

-To stop the playback press Q. When you don't want to play the remaining videos in the playlist, you need to press any key when currently no video is played.
+To stop the playback press Q or CIRCLE.
+When you don't want to play the remaining videos in the playlist, you need to press any key when currently no video is played.
-You need first to stop the playback with the Q key.
+You need first to stop the playback with the Q key or CIRCLE.

-To get all playlists of a channel press the P key.
-Press P again to return from the playlist.
+To get all playlists of a channel press the P key or CIRCLE.
+Press P or CIRCLE again to return from the playlist.